LinioPay/idle/README.md

 - Publish/Subscribe
     - A `Publish/Subscribe` implementation is similar to a queue based implementation but it allows more flexibility at retrieval time.
 From an architectural point of view, a `topic` must be configured with at least one `subscriptions` in order to be useful.
 When a message is sent to a given `topic`, it will then add the message to each of the `subscription(s)`.
 Each of the `subscriptions` will then hold the message until some external entity pulls the message out of it.
 The main distinction with a `queue` based approach is that a `PublishSubscribe` model allows multiple things to occur to the message at different times.
 Whereas a queue is more linear and typically once you retrieve a message that flow is complete.
     - Idle currently ships with `Google PubSub` as a `Publish/Subscribe` service.
-    - Idle has two main types of message for dealing with Publish/Subscribe: PublishableMessage (implying it can be published to a `topic`), and a PulledMessage (implying it has been pulled from a `subscription`).
+    - Idle has two main types of message for dealing with Publish/Subscribe: TopicMessage (implying it can be published to a `topic`), and a SubscriptionMessage (implying it has been pulled from a `subscription`).

 ## Installing Idle